lekane/ansible-cassandra/README.md

 # ansible-cassandra
-Ansible provisioning/maintenance tasks for Cassandra Installs & manages upgrades for a DCE/DSE based Cassandra cluster, OpsCenter & Spark
+Ansible provisioning/maintenance tasks for Cassandra.
+Can be used to install & manage upgrades for a DCE/DSE based Cassandra cluster, OpsCenter & Spark

 Usage: